 - Eye Scream: Implied.◊

-- Follow the Leader: During the Black Suit Spider-Man story, Nova copied Spider-Man's new dark suit and violent attitude almost immediately.
+- Follow the Leader: In-Universe.
+During the Black Suit Spider-Man story, Nova copied Spider-Man's new dark suit and violent attitude almost immediately.

 - Getting Crap Past the Radar: More like a kind of Parental Bonus, but seriously.
 This universe includes every Marvel character... including◊ the Red Skull.
 What.